Pesco Conducts Operation In Sheikhan Feeder Area - UrduPoint

 Pesco Conducts Operation In Sheikhan Feeder Area

-During the operation Pesco task force teams accompanied by police removed more than 16 direct hooks in the area and sought legal action against the power pilferers.
-During operation one span LT conductor removed that was used for direct hooks.
+During the operation, the Pesco task force teams accompanied by police removed more than 33 direct hooks in the area and sought legal action against the power pilferers.
+During operation two span LT conductors were removed that were used for direct hooks.

 It said the drive against illegal use of electricity and direct hooks will continue in the province and warned the consumers to restrain from illegal consumption in the larger interest of the nation.

-Due to this illegal practice Pesco has to face financial losses and the general public faces inconvenience of frequent power breakdowns.
+Due to this illegal practice Pesco has to face financial losses on one hand and on the other hand the general public faces inconvenience of frequent power breakdowns.